qensus-labs/venafi-codesigning-gitlab-integration/README.md

 ## Signtool caveats

 When using Signtool, you must ensure that all your TPP environments disable the option "Include Certificate Chain".
-You must do this for *all* TPP environments: not just the ones to be used together with Signtool.
+You must do this for *all* TPP environments that the authenticated user account has access to: not just the ones to be used together with Signtool.

 If you do not do this, then Signtool will trigger a confirmation dialog box, in which Windows asks for approval to import root certificates.
 Signtool can't continue until a human manually clicks "Yes".